South Korea, Busan

 Amnan Park

 First, after leaving the cable car building, you will go through the dense pine forest.
 There are wooden hanging bridges and a path marked out through the forest.
-Then you will go out to the large car park, which you also must pass.
+Then you will go to the large car park, which you must also pass.
 You will see many fishing enthusiasts standing along the waterfront.
 Your walking path will start on the left side of the car park.

 On the route, there are several hanging bridges, numerous stairs and descents to the rocky beach.
 You can relax and legally fish there.

-View of the path just after sunset.
+This is a view of the path just after sunset.

 Seaside path Igidae Coastal Walk

-Igidae Coastal Walk is amazing
+Igidae Coastal Walk is amazing.

 You can reach Igidae by bus 20, 22, 27, 39 or 131.
 Get off at Igidae Entrance.
 Then, walk about 1.8 km (about 15 minutes on foot) to Urban Nature Park.
-Along the way, you pass several direction indicators, so it’s quite easy to reach the destination.
+Along the way, you pass several direction indicators, so it’s pretty easy to reach the destination.

 It is worth adding that the coastal Igidae path is on the list of parks classified as Busan’s geological heritage.
-There are in total 12 such places in Busan.
+There are 12 such places in Busan.
 They are valued mainly because of the unusual geological structures and the natural – almost unchanged landscape.
 You can read more about parks – geologically valuable – at busan.go.kr/geopark_en

 Oryukdo Islands and Oryukdo Skywalk

 Another geological and tourist attraction of Busan is the Oryukdo Islands.
 The name “Oryukdo Islands” refers to a group of rocky islands off the southern coast of Busan.
-Depending on the day and the height of the waves – it may seem that there are five or six.
+Depending on the day and the height of the waves, it may seem that there are five or six.
 There is a lighthouse on one of them.
 All islands, except the one with the lighthouse, are uninhabited.

 Oryukdo Islands – what else is worth knowing?